Looking for quality English-Chinese or Chinese-English translation?

 - Strain the water used to cook the meat balls to get rid of any small bits of meat.
 Reheat to a boil

-- Add the cellophane noodles, the vegetables, and lastly, the cooked meat balls
+- Add the bean threads, the vegetables, and lastly, the cooked meat balls

 - Add salt to taste

-- The cellophane noodle soup is ready when it boils again
+- It is ready when it boils again

 - Add sesame seed oil and pepper just before serving